System Design Space

 Focus: End-to-end verifiability

-Outcome: Signing + attestation + deploy-time verification for all critical services.
+Outcome: Artifact signing, build attestations, and deploy-time verification for all critical services.

 4